cstetter/bws_cc_adaptation/README.md

-# nderstanding Farmers' Climate Change Adaptation Preferences: The Role of Climate and Soil Conditions
+# Understanding Farmers' Climate Change Adaptation Preferences: The Role of Climate and Soil Conditions
 Code to paper